tchayen/tonfisk/packages/ds/README.md

 - [x] Style `<code>` tags in MDX and override `pre code` through globals to avoid padding and background there.
 - [x] Make tick and selection in tables white in dark mode and text white in light mode.
 - [x] Missing TS typings (especially `Table`, `Menu`).
+- [x] Rename all pink colors to blue.